allknowingfrog/codeCamp/README.md

 The tutorial is divided into 12 steps.
 A copy of the code at each step is available in the tutorial directory.
 If you want to skip the explanation and go it alone, the finished game is located in index.html.

+This tutorial is not intended to be a beginner's introduction to JavaScript.
+Instead, it is an introduction to some of the principles of game design.
+It assumes a basic understanding of HTML, as well as a grasp of the fundamentals of JavaScript (such as the role of variables, functions and objects).
+If you've learned a bit of JavaScript, but don't know what to do with your new knowledge, this is for you.

 ### Step One - Basic HTML

 This is a minimal HTML5 document: